 Extract text without formula

-If you work with Excel 2013 or a newest version of Excel, you can extract a text without formula.
-This tool is the FlashFill and you can find more explanation in this article.
+Since Excel 2013 or the newest version of Excel, you can extract text without formula.
+This tool is the FlashFill

-But the FlashFill perform the extraction on-the-fly.
-If your data will be refresh, the extract will not be refresh.
+FlashFill performs the extraction on the fly.
+If your data are refreshed, the extract will not be refreshed 🤨😕